vgandari/tok/README.md

 > NOTE: All keys must contain valid LaTeX code.

+> NOTE: When using the `-c` option ("crib sheet"), text in `pre` and
+> `post` will not appear n the document.
+> It is worth reviewing the command line options for customizing the
+> generated document.

 The following keys are for expressing dependency relationships:

  - `after`: all nodes in this list must come "after" text contained in this file.